Ezs377/Programming-notes/Game modding.md

 - `firearm_gaas revolver` = The last wish revolver, which is the one that shoots an explosive round on the last bullet (I actually never got this one but I assume it to be the same)
 - `gaas_shortknife` = The Kuai dagger, which gives you a speed boost when you perform parkour actions with the knife out.
 - `gaas_axe` = Fenrir axe which does more damage for cutting limbs(?)
-- There's also the Zaghnal which I didn't realize until I found out it was referred to as the lost invention so I never got around to using it oops
+- There's also the Zaghnal which I didn't realize until I found out it was referred to as the lost invention so I never got around to using it

 ### Inventory special:
 The *inventory_special.scr* file contains data for unique items such as developer items (e.g. Korek machete) and event items.
 Some of them are have different stats and parameters to the usual items, but mostly are the same.
 Some developer items are not named which can make it harder to locate them ingame.
 Unlike other items both the stats and craft plans of items are both included in this file, typically in format of stats, craftplan, so don't confuse items with craftplans when editing.
 They also combined a lot of other stuff for items so there's quite a few unknown effects and parameters.
 For example, the Airstrike developer item (in the game it's a flare you throw which spawns a small missile that blows up the area) has the parameters for the flare effect AND the explosion generated, as well as the stats of a throwable (impulse, delay, etc).
 So yeah some experimentation needed.